cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2020/exercise.md

 Now let's extend our model a bit.
 Don't hesitate to ask for help if you get stuck!

 - Expanding on what was demonstrated above, build the likelihood for $N=15$, a signal process *s* with expectation 5 events, a background *ztt* with expectation 3.7 events and a background *tt* with expectation 4.4 events.
 The luminosity uncertainty applies to all three processes.
-The signal process is further subject to a 5\% log-normally distributed uncertainty *sigth*, *tt* is subject to a 6\% log-normally distributed uncertainty *ttxs*, and *ztt* is subject to a 4\% log-normally distributed uncertainty *zttxs*.
+The signal process is further subject to a 5% log-normally distributed uncertainty *sigth*, *tt* is subject to a 6% log-normally distributed uncertainty *ttxs*, and *ztt* is subject to a 4% log-normally distributed uncertainty *zttxs*.
 Find the best-fit value and the associated uncertainty
-- Also perform an explicit scan of the $\Delta NLL$ ( = log of profile likelihood ratio) and make a graph of the scan.
+- Also perform an explicit scan of the $\Delta$ NLL ( = log of profile likelihood ratio) and make a graph of the scan.
 Some example code can be found below to get you started.
+Hint: you'll need to perform fits for different values of mu, where mu is fixed.
+In RooFit you can set a variable to be constant as `var("VARNAME").setConstant(True)`
-- Finally, extract the 68\% CL interval from the explicit scan that you performed
+- From the curve that you've created by performing an explicit scan, we can extract the 68% CL interval.
+You can do so by eye or by writing some code to find the relevant intersections of the curve.

 ```
 gr = TGraph()